ariba0904/My-Portfolio/README.md

 ## 💖 About This Portfolio
 This portfolio represents who I am —
-A passionate CSE student at IIUC, skilled in video editing, design, management, leadership, programming, and photography, and always eager to grow and improve.
+A passionate CSE student at IIUC, skilled in video editing, design, programming, photography, management & leadership and always eager to grow and improve.